-The Rec League is planning to offers five levels of play for the 2018-19 season: 10U, 12U, 14U, 16U and 18U.
-Players who are registered and rostered for their community’s youth hockey association are NOT eligible for the Rec League according to Minnesota Hockey’s rules.
+The Rec League is planning to offer five levels of play for the 2018-19 season: 10U, 12U, 14U, 16U and 18U.
+Players who are registered and rostered for their community’s youth hockey association or high school are NOT eligible for the Rec League according to Minnesota Hockey’s rules.

 10 & Under (July 1, 2007 - June 30, 2009) – 2018-19 is the second season this age level will be offered with goal of providing the league's youngest and most inexperience players with a more fun environment.
 There will be an increased focus on skill development (1:1 practice-to-game ratio) as this level will include the greatest number of first time hockey players.
 Players that are still young enough to play at the Mite level in their community are not eligible to participate.
 Please note If there are not enough players to keep travel reasonable, this level will be combined with the 12U age level.

 12 & Under (July 1, 2005 - June 30, 2007) – The Rec League continues its focus on skill development (1:1 practice-to-game ratio) at this level.
 As noted above, this will be the first season where the younger players are separated from this group, providing a more evenly matched and fun environment for all participants.